-Rock Springs Cafe is advertised as one of the best pie shops in the country, so you do not come for the decor, at least come for those pies!
+Rock Springs Cafe is known as one of the best pie shops in the country, so most don’t not come for the decor, they come for a taste of those pies!

 Now for those pies!
-They advertise on their website that they sell an average of 50,000 pies a year.
-That is a lot of pie!
-Rock Springs Cafe is most famous for their pecan pie, but also have at least twenty-five different varieties available at various times, including two different styles of various fruit pies (crumb crust and regular crust), cream pies, and two varieties of pecan pie (Jack Daniels and regular pecan).
+According to staff, they sell an average of 50,000 pies a year…that is a lot of pie!
+Their pies are so popular with Arizona residents, holiday orders start in July.
+Rock Springs Cafe is most famous for their pecan pie, but they have at least twenty-five different other varieties of pie available at various times during the year (including seasonal), including two different styles of various fruit pies (crumb crust and regular crust), cream pies, and two varieties of pecan pie (Jack Daniels and regular pecan).

-I’d love to come back again some time and try a few of the other varieties of pie, as well as the dinner menu, which includes steak, ribs, BBQ, and Bradshaw Mountain Oysters (not the oysters from the ocean…you know, bull “oysters”).
+I’d love to come back again some time and try a few of the other varieties of pie, as well as the dinner menu, which includes steak, ribs, BBQ, and Bradshaw Mountain oysters (not the oysters from the ocean, by the way, these are bull “oysters”).